 Natural gas was discovered in the USA by the indigenous people in the first half of the 17th century.
 It started with its use in street lighting and the first well was drilled in New York in 1821 for natural gas production.
 Thanks to the technological developments in the 1960s, the use of natural gas began to become widespread.
 Between the 1930s and 1960s, its use in lighting systems and engines, as well as the developments in the industrial revolution, made natural gas a strategic and economic energy source.
 With the environmental effects and technological developments, the use of natural gas has become more used than oil over time.
 The fact that natural gas is an important alternative energy source was fully accepted with the oil crisis that started in the 1970s.
-Since these years, the adventure of national and international reserves, processing, transmission, transportation, and storage of natural gas has begun.
+Since these years, the adventure of natural gas has begun.
 Increase in the use of natural gas; It has gained momentum due to the development of compressor, pipelines and welding technologies that provide transmission from production wells to the end consumer (Pala, 2003).